idea-statica/ideastatica-public/examples/bimapi/CheckbotBimLink/CppFeaExample/readme.md

 [CppFeaApi](./CppFeaApi/) - sample implementation of a fake FEA API (native c++ dll project)

-[CppFeaApiWrapper](./CppFeaApiWrapper/) - implementation of BIM API, Importers anf Checkbot controller (c++/cli project which generates BIM API model from CppFeaApi and runs Checkbot)
+[CppFeaApiWrapper](./CppFeaApiWrapper/) - implementation of BIM API, Importers anf Checkbot controller (c++/cli project which generates BIM API model from data provided by CppFeaApi, controlling of Checkbot)

-[CopyToOutputApp](./CopyToOutputApp/) - .net app which is responsible for copying all needed files to output (mfc project doesn't do it)
+[CopyToOutputApp](./CopyToOutputApp/) - .net app which is responsible for copying all needed files to output (MFC project doesn't do it)

 [ImporterWrappers](./ImporterWrappers/) - implementation of abstract BIM Api importers in c# (how to move it to CppFeaApiWrapper ?? it is a qustion)